tagore15/SDCND_P5_VEHICLE_DETECTION/writeup.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and found below parameters give good accuracy with faster training time.
-I found that with lower count of pixels_per_cell, running time and memory resources for hog extraction were high.
+I found that with lower count of pixels_per_cell, running time and memory resources for hog extraction are high.
 I also found that using 3 color channels gave better accuracy than single channel hog features.

 Finally I settled on following hog features:-
 * orientations    = 9
 * pixels_per_cell = (8, 8)